 We saw Johnny Carson do his nightclub act one year, Donald O’Connor the next, and in 1966 caught Bobby Darin and an unknown, opening-act comic named Richard Pryor.
-The Vietnam War had started and when Pryor did a silly bit that night about a sailor on a submarine, the inebriated mother of a deceased soldier stood up in the audience, shouted “Up yours!” at Pryor for disrespecting servicemen and stormed out.
-He never recovered his cool and his set was ruined.
+The Vietnam War had started and when Pryor did a silly bit that night about a sailor on a submarine, the inebriated mother of a deceased soldier stood up in the audience, shouted “Up yours!” for disrespecting servicemen and stormed out.
+Pryor never recovered his cool and his set was ruined.

 In the early ’60s, the era of Ocean’s 11 and the Rat Pack, Vegas was totally different.
-With 100,000 residents it had one seventh the population of today, and while it had a certain tacky sheen it didn’t approach the aggressively grotesque grandiosity you see today.
+With 100,000 residents it had one twentieth the population of today, and while it had a certain tacky sheen it didn’t approach the aggressively grotesque grandiosity you see today.
 It was quieter, more modest, less inclined to force itself down your throat.
 The Desert Inn resort had a country club ambience and its own golf course.
 The town wasn’t overbuilt: along the Strip between the Sands and the Flamingo, the Stardust and the Tropicana, there were still vacant lots with tumbleweed and creosote bush.
 Instead of nonstop glitz you’d also see liquor stores, gas stations, a drive-in movie theater and several low-priced motels – the Tallyho, the Lotus Inn, the Wagon Wheel – with promises of frosty A/C, silver dollar jackpots and cheap steak-and-eggs breakfast.

 One afternoon Dad took us to the Desert Inn where Phil Harris, fresh off a golf game, was holding court and laughing like a bon vivant in the lobby.
 Nobody knows who Phil Harris was any more, but he was married to movie star Alice Faye and did the voice of Baloo the bear in Disney’s The Jungle Book.
 Vegas was much more relaxed in those days, the stars a lot less cautious.
 One year I saw Phyllis Diller enter the back door of the Sahara near the parking garage, looking like a tourist with a big bunch of shopping bags.
 I was even more entertained when Eddie Gevirtz dove into the pool at the Sahara.
 Gevirtz was a wacky Los Angeles TV personality who owned Regal Furs and hawked his pelts on the local pro-wrestling telecasts.
 He was a furrier by trade, which struck my brothers and me as hysterically funny when we saw his hirsute body in swim trunks.

 I was starstruck as a kid.
 One year at the Riviera Peggy Lee was headlining and somehow I discovered her room number.
 Full of chutzpah, I left a large picture postcard under her door asking for an autograph with a special request that she have it delivered to my room.
 Today she’d be ensconced on the edge of town in a gated community, or in a secure hotel penthouse with a private elevator.
 And here’s an interesting footnote: the following year our family stayed again at the Riviera and Liberace was headlining.
-I remember looking out the window of our hotel room and seeing the name of his opening act on the marquee: an and comer named Barbra Streisand.
+I remember looking out the window of our hotel room and seeing the name of his opening act on the marquee: an up-and-comer named Barbra Streisand.

 That was the summer of 1963.
 I knew who Streisand was — she’d been on The Ed Sullivan Show and The Garry Moore Show and her first album was rising on the charts — but I didn’t know enough to urge my parents to take us to see her in her first Western U.S. appearance.
 Years later I read that Liberace had championed Streisand, insisted she open for him at the lavish Versailles Room.
-When the Vegas audiences, who didn’t know her, chattered during her set, Liberace decided to walk out on stage at the top of the show — probably in a red-sequined tuxedo and voluminous fox fur coat — and personally introduce Streisand as his exciting new “discovery.”
-With a stamp of approval from the world’s highest-paid entertainer, the blue-haired Liberace diehards and their husbands got quiet and paid respect to the unusual girl with the Modigliani face and amazing voice.
+When the Vegas audiences, who didn’t know her, chattered during her set, Liberace decided to walk out on stage at the top of each show — probably in a red-sequined tuxedo and voluminous fox fur coat — and introduce Streisand as his exciting new “discovery.”
+With an emphatic stamp of approval from the world’s highest-paid entertainer, the blue-haired Liberace diehards got quiet and paid respect to the unusual girl with the Modigliani face and amazing voice.